What is chemotherapy?

 You will receive chemotherapy according to the chemotherapy protocols.
-You may receive chemotherapy daily, on alternate day, weekly, 2 weekly, 3 weekly, monthly or so on.
+You may receive chemotherapy daily, on an alternate day, weekly, 2 weekly, 3 weekly, monthly or so on.
 It depends on the chemotherapy protocol (designed by the international organizations or personalized protocols).

 What is the cost of chemotherapy?

 Cost of chemotherapy is based on the type of chemotherapy, a brand of the medicine used, a dosage of the medicine (calculated according to the body weight) and chemotherapy protocol being used.
 It may vary from a few thousand to few lakh.
 You should discuss the approximate cost of chemotherapy in the respective cancer center.

 BSA, also called as Body Surface Area, is measured or calculated the surface area of the human body.
 It is a parameter used to calculate chemotherapy dosage.
 It is calculated with the help of various formulas, using two parameters, height & weight.